dbdraganov93/DI-Crawling-Tool/README.md

 This command will:

 - Build the PHP container from your custom `Dockerfile`
+- Build a matching worker container to run queued jobs
+- The worker stays alive and polls for new presets every 10 seconds
 - Wait for MySQL to be ready
 - Drop, recreate and migrate the database
 - Seed fixtures (e.g. admin user)